 Born: November 3, 1933

-Received high-school education at St Gregory's School in Dhaka in 1941.
+Received high-school education at St. Gregory's School in Dhaka in 1941.
 Then studied at the Visva-Bharati University school and Presidency College, Kolkata.
-Moved to Trinity College, Cambridge, where earned a First Class First BA (Honours) in 1956 and then a Ph.D. in 1959.
+Moved to Trinity College, Cambridge, where earned a First Class First Bachelor of Arts (Honours) in 1956 and then a Doctorate in Philosophy (PhD) in 1959.

 Has taught economics at Calcutta, Jadavpur University, Delhi School of Economics, Oxford, London School of Economics, Harvard and was Master of Trinity College, Cambridge.
 Was appointed in 2007 as chairman of Nalanda Mentor Group to steer the execution of Nalanda University Project, which seeks to revive the ancient seat of learning at Nalanda, Bihar, India into an international university.